ravitc10/Movement-Dictionary-Maker-Web-App/README.md

 This app lets you or your students:
 1. Record a movement with your webcam in the browser
-2. Automatically convert it to MediaPipe pose landmarks drawn in thick green lines on a black background
+2. Automatically convert it to MediaPipe pose landmarks drawn in thick pink lines on a black background
 3. Save and review clips in a personal Movement Dictionary
-4. Rename clips and delete them from the dictionary
+4. Delete clips from the dictionary

-5. It runs entirely on your own computer.
-You do not upload your videos to any external server.
+Directions to run the app locally on your own computer:

 What you need
 1. A computer with a webcam
 2. Python 3.10 or 3.11 installed
-3. A web browser (Chrome, Safari, or Edge)

-To check your Python version (Mac) Type:

-  python3 --version
+3. A Web Browser (Preferably Safari)

-**Download the project**
+**Step One: Download the project**
 If using GitHub (recommended):

 1. Go to the repository link: